weekplan/www/_posts/2018-10-27-eat-the-frog-how-eating-frogs-for-breakfast-can-help-entrepreneurs-succeed.md

 ## 4. Out of the 3, pick the worst

-This is the ugly, slimy and least adorable frog that you have to deal with – immediately.
+Thisis the ugly, slimy and least adorable frog that you have to deal with – immediately.
 This is the part where one has to consider the possible consequences of the constant procrastination will bring to the table.

-Hint: It's not pleasant.
+Hint: It is not nice.

 ## 5. Out of the 10, pick the easiest